barneyrolph/data-analytics-power-bi-report560/README.md

 Here are the steps I followed to create a mock report using some sales data:

-- Imported data from several sources including: a csv fiel, a zip folder of csv files which I merged into one table, Azure Blob Storage, an SQL database.
+- Imported data from several sources including: a csv file, a zip folder of csv files which I merged into one table, Azure Blob Storage, an SQL database.
 - Removed data either because it was unneeded, duplicated or sensitive.
 - Applied consistent formatting to all tables.
-- Created a date table, adding coloumns for:
+- Created a date table, adding columns for:
   - Day of the week
   - Months number
   - Months name